0install/docs/docs/specifications/feed.md

 `<icon>`
 : an icon to use for the program; this is used by programs such as [AddApp](http://rox.sourceforge.net/desktop/AddApp) and [desktop integration](../details/desktop-integration.md).
 You should provide an icon of the type `image/png` (`.png`) for display in browsers and launchers on Linux.
 For Windows apps you should additionally provide an icon of the type `image/vnd.microsoft.icon` (`.ico`).
 For macOS apps you should additionally provide an icon of the type `image/x-icns` (`.icns`).

+`<splash-screen>`
+: a splash screen Zero Install can display during downloads, etc. for better branding.
+On Windows splash screens of the type `image/png` (`.png`) are supported.
+This is currently only used by [Zero Install for Windows](../details/windows.md) and when [desktop integration](../details/desktop-integration.md) is applied.

 `<feed>`
 : the linked feed contains more implementations of this feed's interface.
 The `langs` and `arch` attributes, if present, indicate that all implementations will fall within these limits (e.g. `arch='*-src'` means that there is no point fetching this feed unless you are looking for source code).
 See the `<implementation>` element for a description of the values of these attributes.